tasiamiller/MusicRecFinalSite23/src/pop.md

 <h1 class="center">Pop</h1>
 <img src=""> <!-- image depicting the genre-->

 <p class="summary">Pop music is a genre of popular music that originated in its modern form during the mid-1950s in the United States and the United Kingdom.
+It is characterized by its catchy melodies, simple song structures, and relatable lyrics that are designed to appeal to a broad audience.
     <!-- summary of main genre here--> </p>

                     <!-- sub genre selection-->